A-N-Other/pedestal/README.md

-# pedestal

-Pedestal: A solid base for terminal bioinformatics
+# *pedestal*: A solid base for terminal bioinformatics